Performance Data

 1. Add swimmers without friction

 Building a roster should be as simple as typing a name.
-Gophin lets you import rosters from governing body files or add swimmers manually with only the essentials.
+Gophin lets you search for any swimmer by name and pull their full competition history from official databases.
+You can add swimmers manually with only the essentials.
 No complex configuration, no spreadsheets to reformat.
 Once athletes are in, the platform handles the heavy lifting.

 2. Let data sync automatically

-Meet results, official splits, and even training test sets flow into the swimmer record without extra work.
+Meet results and official splits flow into the swimmer record without extra work.
 The system reconciles duplicates, applies event metadata, and updates benchmarks so your dashboard is current the moment the meet file is published.

 3. Track, compare, and improve from anywhere